newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 We are creating a class instead of an interface since we'll need to instantiate it when we want to create a new post.

 Next, we'll need a Http Client service that will fetch data from the JSON site for our app.
-First close the running server with `Ctrl+C` and generate the service like this:
+First, close the running server with `Ctrl+C` and generate the service like this:

 ```bash
 ng generate service services/post